kantapit123/brag-documents/chapter1-2023.md

-# Intern in DBI at TISCO and 2023
+# Chapter 1: Intern in DBI at TISCO and 2023

 ## Goals for this year ⭐️
 * ✅ Write at least 2 Medium blogs. 🗒️